Skip to content

 • Better sleep quality

 Moderate, consistent exercise supports overall respiratory health and helps manage allergic rhinitis symptoms.
-Even low-intensity outdoor exercises are beneficial when pollen levels are low(Bousquet et al., 2020).
+Even low-intensity outdoor exercises are beneficial when pollen levels are low (Bousquet et al., 2020).

-Best Types of Exercise for People With Allergic Rhinitis
+Best Exercises for Allergic Rhinitis

 Infographic titled 'Managing Allergic Rhinitis Through Breathing-Focused Exercises' showing three breathing exercises: Diaphragmatic Breathing, Alternate Nostril Breathing, and Buteyko Breathing, with illustrations and descriptions of how each helps improve airflow and reduce congestion